dhoer/choco-selenium/ReadMe.md

 Install and configure selenium hub, node or standalone roles as a service.

+The selenium-server-standalone.jar file is located in <Get-ToolsLocation>/selenium directory.

+Depends on nssm --pre version.

+Other dependences

 ## Quick Start

 Install standalone service that writes to log file